Chittaranjan Mitra

 Chittaranjan Mitra, popularly known as CR Mitra and CRM, was an Indian scientist who is best remembered as the second Director of the Birla Institute of Technology and Science Pilani (BITS).
-He played a pivotal role in the transformation of the Institute from a local engineering college to a reputed university.
+He played a pivotal role in the transformation of the institute from a local engineering college to a reputed university.

 Education

-Born in 1926 in Allahabad in the erstwhile United Provinces of British India, C.R.
-Mitra studied at Allahabad University, Indian Institute of Science, Bangalore, did his Masters at the Massachusetts Institute of Technology and then acquired a Doctorate in Engineering Science from Columbia University, New York.
+Born in 1926 in Allahabad, C.R.
+Mitra studied at Allahabad University, Indian Institute of Science, Bangalore, did his master's degree at the Massachusetts Institute of Technology and then acquired a Doctorate in Engineering Science from Columbia University, New York.

 Career

 Returning to India in the 1960s, Mitra first became the director of the Harcourt Butler Technological Institute.
 In 1969, he was offered the position of director of BITS Pilani by Ghanshyam Das Birla.
 At this time, the institute was undergoing major changes under the leadership of a committee of experts from MIT.
 He is credited with increasing the pace of those reforms, as well as for constituting a "practice school" program of industry internship "far more ambitious than anything MIT had done, as a requirement for all faculty and students".
 To address the human resource development needs of the Indian industry and the financial challenge of running higher degree programs at BITS Pilani, in the year 1979, he pioneered the Work Integrated Learning Programs, which provided education and training to employees of Indian Industries.
-Today, these programs have an enrollment of about 17,000 students throughout India and are responsible for earning two thirds of the revenue of the Institute.
+Today, these programs have an enrollment of about 17,000 students throughout India and are responsible for earning two thirds of the revenue of the institute.